nicolesempertegui/nicolesempertegui.github.io/_pages/about.md

 <p>
 I was born and raised in <a href="https://en.wikipedia.org/wiki/Guayaquil">Guayaquil, Ecuador</a>.
-Outside of work, I enjoy watching Netflix, drinking coffee and trying out new restaurants.
+Outside of work, I enjoy watching Netflix, drinking coffee and traveling.
 </p>